Board of Directors

 Read Bio

-Prior to joining SAIT, Daykin most recently spent the last three years as Vice President, Employee and Corporate Services at Okanagan College in British Columbia.
+Prior to joining SAIT, Daykin spent the last three years as Vice President, Employee and Corporate Services at Okanagan College in British Columbia.
 He has extensive institutional leadership experience in finance, human resources, facilities, technology, risk management and business services.

 Daykin is a Certified Professional Accountant (CPA).
 He also holds a Master of Arts in Leadership and Training from Royal Roads University.